1Password/scim-examples/docker/README.md

 </details>
 <br>

-Once that’s set up, you can do the following:
+Once that’s set up, you can do the following (using the alternate command for the stack deployment if using Google Workspace as your Identity Provider):

 ```bash
 # enter the swarm directory